AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 	^ output
 ```

-At that stage, it is important to run the unit tests we have run.
+At that stage, it is important to run the unit tests we have previously defined.
+In particular, we need to make sure that the small changes we have defined on the class `Neuron` does not break any invariant.
 We are now done with the first phase of the backpropagation.

-The second phase consists in propagating the errors computed at the output layer back in the network.
+The second step of the backpropagation consists in propagating the errors computed at the output layer back in the network.
 We define the following method:

 ```Smalltalk
 NNetwork>>backwardPropagateError: expected